jspataro791/PySLCacheDebugger/README.md

 2/10/2018
 * Glymur not reading the file from memory is causing serious bottlenecks.
 It takes several minutes to load a 450MB cache file whereas SLCacheViewer took, maybe, 10 seconds.
+* Problem saving files when not running as administrator.
+* Should rewrite in C# for better JPEG2000 support?

 2/5/2018
 * Need to think about architecture to do asynchronous thumbnail fetch.